College Football Heisman Trophy Odds for 2026: Carr Favored at +750

 • The Heisman trophy winner usually comes from a team with a shot at winning the national title, even though it is a regular season award.
 Since 2000, 14 Heisman trophy winners have played for teams that made it to the national championship game.
 If you're handicapping the Heisman, you might want to consider looking at which teams have the best chance of winning the title on the NCAA futures odds board.

-• Even though DeVonta Smith won the Heisman in 2020, he is one of only four seniors to win the Heisman in the last 17 years.
-Over that span, two freshmen, five sophomores, and six juniors have claimed the prize.
+• Even though DeVonta Smith won the Heisman in 2020, he is one of only five seniors to win the Heisman in the last 20 years.

 Heisman Trophy history